 Before every summer and winter, ERCOT forecasts potential electricity demand and capacity.
-ERCOT currently expects to have sufficient generation to meet peak customer demand during the summer.
+ERCOT currently expects to have sufficient generation to meet peak customer demand.
 If this changes, however, and it appears that demand will exceed supply, ERCOT will initiate its Energy Emergency Alert (EEA) system.
-Alerts range from calls for conservation to a declaration of a statewide power emergency that could result in rotating outages—controlled, planned service interruptions designed to ensure grid stability.
+Alerts range from calls for conservation to a declaration of a statewide power emergency that could result in controlled outages—controlled, planned service interruptions designed to ensure grid stability.

-Here is everything you need to know about ERCOT's EEA system:
+Here is a summary of ERCOT's EEA system:

-YELLOW: ERCOT may ask consumers to conserve power by turning their thermostats up 2 to 3 degrees between 3 and 7 p.m.
+Conservation Alert: ERCOT may ask consumers to conserve power by adjusting their thermostats and limiting the use of appliances.

 We work closely with state and local officials to prepare for the demand a growing economy brings.
-Learn more about the Electric Reliability Council of Texas on its "Quick Facts" page or visit ERCOT.com.
+To learn more about the Electric Reliability Council of Texas visit ERCOT.com.
 For links to download the ERCOT app, which provides real-time grid conditions, click here.